BakersDozenBagels/KtaneSkins/README.md

 # KTANE Module Skins

 This mod contains skins for modded modules.
-SKins are applied on top of the existing prefabs; as such, the original modules are not redistributed.
+Skins are applied on top of the existing prefabs; as such, the original modules are not redistributed.

-Skins are designed to not be advantageous, outside of identifying modules.
+Skins are designed to not be advantageous in a competitive setting, outside of helping to identify modules.

 ## Configuration